httpwg/httpwg.github.io/specs/_other.md

 ## Related Specifications

 This is a **partial** list of HTTP-relevant specifications, here for convenience.
-For the complete list of HTTP extensions, see the relevant registry listed above.
+For the complete list of HTTP extensions, see the relevant registry.

 ### Methods